 TGbf Editor: change the text in P201L17-21 as follows:

-The sensing responder shall set Sensing Type RX Initiator subfield to the same value that was in the Sensing Measurement Setup frame.
+The sensing responder shall set Sensing Type and RX Initiator subfields to the same value that was in the DMG Sensing Measurement Setup element in the DMG Sensing Measurement Setup Request frame.
 If present, the Peer Orientation field contains the azimuth and elevation of the sensing initiator as measured by sensing responder.
 If present, the LCI field contains the location of the sensing initiator.